 The Licensee shall establish, implement and maintain an Owner Controlled Area surrounding the Protected Area and Vital Areas within the Nuclear Facility.
 As a minimum, the Owner Controlled Area shall have:

-- a) A physical barrier, - b) A limited and controlled access for individuals and vehicles, c) A detection, surveillance and alarm system.
+- a) a physical barrier to protect against unauthorised access; - b) a limited and controlled access for individuals and vehicles; and - c) arrangements and measures to detect and respond to any Malicious Act or unauthorised access.